HtetthuAung283/vehicle-detection-and-tracking/README.md

 1) Convert the image into a color space that I know produces good HOG-representations.
 I had good experiences with the color space 'LUV' and 'YCrCb'
 2) Extract one color channel
 3) use the function 'skimage.hog()' to convert this color channel into a hog image
+4) For the HOG calculation, I used 9 orientations, 8 pixels_per_cell, and 2 cells_per_block.
 4) For the project, I convert all 3 channels in their HOG-Representation and concatenate them to the comprehensive feature vector of the image

+The code for the HOG Transformation can be found in function 'get_hog_features' in lines 611 through 637 of file lib/helper_vehicle_detection.py.

 This is how the original image and the HOG representation of the Y-Channel (in YCrCb color space) looks like.